Share This

 I’m often asked to share the most valuable pearls of wisdom I’ve learned from owning a PR and marcom business for over two decades.
 While I can think of dozens of examples, I believe my most important learnings empahsize why being curious and trusting my gut top the list.

 Also critical for success are the abilities to flex with the flow, understanding how to create and nurture long-term relationships.
-Perhaps one of the most Change is inevitable so advanced preparation makes the world of difference in veryand finally, carving out downtime to decompress from our fast-paced industry are paramount to our success as PR professionals.
+Perhaps one of the most valuable lessons I’ve learned is that change is inevitable, so advanced preparation makes the world of difference in every situation; and finally, carving out downtime to decompress from our fast-paced industry is paramount to our success as PR professionals.

 1- Trust Your Gut:

-Curiosity and judgement are two of the most critical life skills one can develop both personally professionally and professionally.
-As my mother used to say “trust your gut, if something doesn’t seem right, it probably isn’t.”
+Curiosity and judgement are two of the most critical life skills one can develop both personally and professionally.
+As my mother used to say, “Trust your gut; if something doesn’t seem right, it probably isn’t.”
 Don’t be afraid to ask a lot of questions and do your research to make educated assessments of questionable situations.

-One can never be too detail oriented or too prepared.
+One can never be too detail-oriented or too prepared.
 In public relations, our work revolves around details.
-Proper preparation and attention to detail are not only necessary, they’re critical especially during a crisis communications situation.
-If you’ve prepared and anticipated what may be possible, when it happens, you’ll have the knowledge and process designed to more easily navigate the situation for optimal outcome.
+Proper preparation and attention to detail are not only necessary; they’re critical, especially during a crisis communications situation.
+If you’ve prepared and anticipated what may be possible, when it happens, you’ll have the knowledge and process designed to more easily navigate the situation for an optimal outcome.

 5- Vacation is Necessary: